akashcoder23/tripadvisor-clone/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify any sections to better fit your project or personal preferences!